1. How can I contact someone at Knight Foundation?

 - Scholarships for individuals.

-14. How do we get to the foundation?
+12. How do I get to the foundation?

-- Follow these directions to Knight Foundation’s offices in Downtown Miami.
+- Follow these directions to Knight Foundation in downtown Miami.